willydlw/fall2020avd/arduino_nano/common_linux_arduino_errors.md

 This says root is the owner of the file /dev/ttyACM0 and the dialout group has access privileges.
 The rw stand for read write privileges.

 This may be solved by
-- adding user read write privileges
+- adding user read write privileges (temporary fix)
-- adding the user to dialout group
+- adding the user to dialout group (permanent fix)
 - both of the above

-First, let's see if adding read write privileges for you, the user will fix the problem.
+#### Adding User Read Write Privileges

+This is a temporary fix that will work as long as the board remains plugged in and Ubuntu is not shutdown and restarted.
 In the terminal, type the commands to add read write privileges and then list the file information again to see they have been added

 ```
 sudo chmod a+rw /dev/ttyACM0